feargswalsh92/Math24/Issues.md

  10-(Alla-Completed: Will add game instructions in the About-->Help) We can add something in dropdown menu.
  11-Writting test, at least for each function/method.
  12-(Alla-WIP): Manual UI testing.
 Will document all the tests performed.
+ 13-(): Include a solution row immediately below were we type in the answer that will display the solution in the event of a loss.
+ 14-(Alla-WIP): Include an enhancement that prevents users from repeatadly clicking the "solution" button which increases the losses score.
+ 15- (Alla-WIP): Include an enhancement that prevents adding to the losses count in the event you click on the "Solution" button when you loosea round
 ----------------------------------------------
  UNKNOWN (ISSUES THAT ARE NOT CLEAR):
 ----------------------------------------------